Collegiate Church of Saint Lawrence, Vittoriosa: History

-In the 'Rollo' (inventory) of the benefices of the churches and chapels in Malta and Gozo, held by Bishop de Mello in 1436, a total of 12 established chapels are mentioned, amongst which the Church of San Lorenzo a Mare.
+In the 'Rollo' (inventory) of the benefices of the churches and chapels in Malta and Gozo, held by Bishop de Mello in 1436, a total of 12 established chapels are mentioned, amongst them the Church of San Lorenzo a Mare.

 When the Order of Saint John first settled in Malta in 1530, all of their langues were based in Birgu, so the Church of Saint Lawrence was used as the Order's first conventual church in Malta.
 It served this purpose for 41 years from 1530 to 1571 until the Knights were transferred to the new capital city Valletta.
 The foundation stone of the present church was laid in May 1681 by Bishop Molina.
 It was completed in 1696.
 The church was inaugurated by Bishop Davide Cocco Palmieri on the feast of St Lawrence, August 10, 1697.
 It was consecrated in 1723.
-In 1820 Pope Pius VII bestowed the dignity of Collegiate church upon the parish church of St Lawrence.
+In 1820, Pope Pius VII bestowed the dignity of Collegiate church upon the parish church of St Lawrence.

 War period

-On January 16, 1941 the church was bombed by a German air raid.
+On January 16, 1941 the church was bombed in a German air raid.
 Both the sacristy and the chapter hall were destroyed.
-They were both re-built in 1949.
-On March 22 of the same year the chapel of the blessed Sacrament was destroyed and on April 4, 1942 the dome of the church was destroyed.
-The chapel was re-built in 1951 and the dome was re-built in 1952.
+They were both rebuilt in 1949.
+On March 22, 1941, the chapel of the blessed Sacrament was destroyed and on April 4, 1942 the dome of the church was destroyed.
+The chapel was rebuilt in 1951 and the dome in 1952.